brugr9/UEPluginVolumeCreator/README.md

     * Type: `Float`
     * Default Value: `1.0`
     * Range: [`0.1`, `2.0`]
     * Description: Resampling Distance Power &ndash; The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.
 With a value of `1.0` (default) the calculated resampling distance is used.
-This parameter may be seen as an optimisation method, cp.
-[Luecke 2005], "Fragmented Line Ray-Casting").
+This parameter may be seen as an optimisation method, cf. [Luecke 2005], "Fragmented Line Ray-Casting").
       * With values smaller than `1.0` the resampling distance lowers, a so-called oversampling occurs, which may increase visualisation quality.
       * With values larger than `1.0` the resampling distance grows, a so-called undersampling occurs, which may accelerate rendering.
   * Resampling Steps: